Basileia-Romaion/BR-1337/patch-notes.md

 # 0.24

+## Dawn of Elysium content.
+Part 1
+- The Lost Legions: "The Elysian state still rests upon the military institutions established by the Roman settlers centuries ago.
+Legionary service has become the foundation of political authority, while the descendants of the old officers form a powerful hereditary nobility."
+- dlc owners will have access to the Legionary units while playing in Elysium.
+- dlc owners will have access to the latinization_vs_hellenization mechanics while playing in Elysium including dozens of events.
+- Forming Elysium will allow the construction of hippodrome, aqueduct & gymnasiums
+- Opening flavor event for both the main Elysian tags.
+(Will be improved more later)
+- Elysian language to the tongue of the Elysian culture, with a dialect for Elyrics.
+- The Elysian priviledge Frontier Settlements has been split in two with the enslave all tribesmen when colonizing portion being broken off into a seperate nobles privilage that requires 75 towards bellgerance
+  -  Spoils of the Frontier: "The frontier is a place of conquest, and those who wage war shall be entitled to claim captives and slaves among the defeated."
+- Updates
+- More starting characters for the Elysian tags.
+- Lowered the Elysian and New World Pop growth modifiers to better align with vanilla modifiers.
+- Added a capital modifier for the Elysians that gives pop growth and attraction for the capital to help balance out all the pops colonizing.
+  - br_new_world_elysian_capital: "Elysian Polis"
+  - br_new_world_elysian_capital_2: "Cradle of Elysium"
+  - +80 proximity for 100 years in their old capital when moving the capital to new Elysium.
+  - When forming Elysium the natives within the core area will hybridize and settle.
+- Added two Pirate hideout buildings for the elysian coast that are actually easer to remove only need 25% control and don't need to core.
+They all start in unowned land so you'll need to colonize to remove.
+  - Kykladian Pirate Cove: "Pirates originating from the Kykladian Islands to the south have established hidden coves along the shores of Elysium, using them as bases from which to gather and launch their raids."
+  - Varangian Pirate Cove: "Varangian pirates and raiders from the northern seas have established hidden coves along the shores, using them as bases from which to gather and launch their raids."
+- Fixed Elyrics ethnicity to be first nations native, since they are supposed to be mixed and or natives that took on parts of the Greco-Roman culture of the new comers.
+- Elysians with the dlc should now be able to sponsor greek fire if they get a scientist.
+- Forming Elysium will give you a Scientist.

 ## Map changes
 ### Cultures
   - adjusted the Lur/Farsi cultural/religion border to blend a bit better and be more shia and less zorastrian.